Faith-and-Code-Technologies/mDirt/README.md

 **Only Supported for 1.21.3 and up!
 No previous versions will be added!**

 ## Version Support
-I am currently deciding whether or not to drop 1.21.3 support, as 1.21.4 has some **major** under the hood changes, and a lot would have to be updated.
-I may keep support, we shall see. v2.1.0 with support for 1.21.4 will be out in a week or two.
+v2.1.0 with support for 1.21.4 will release within 2 weeks!

 ## How to use
 Download the latest release, and run it.